elastic/terraform-provider-ec/docs/index.md

 API keys are the recommended authentication method.
 They can be used to authenticate against Elasticsearch Service or Elastic Cloud Enterprise.

-They can either be hardcoded in the provider `.tf` configuration (not recommended), or specified with the environment variable `EC_API_KEY`.
+They can either be specified with the `EC_API_KEY` environment variable (recommended) or hardcoded in the provider `.tf` configuration file (supported but not recommended).

 ```hcl
 provider "ec" {